 Facial skin cancer reconstruction is surgery that you might require after treatment for skin cancer on your face.
 Your provider typically performs facial skin cancer reconstruction on the same day as your Mohs surgery or sometimes the following day.

-The team at Brian H. Chon, MD, specializes in performing eyelid reconstruction surgery.
+The team at New York Eye and Face Oculoplastic Surgery, specializes in performing eyelid reconstruction surgery.
 There are several ways to reconstruct your eyelids, but your provider won't decide on the specific reconstruction plan until after your skin cancer removal surgery.

 Once they know the final defect size and location, your surgeon uses their expertise to create a plan that restores both function and form to your eyelids.
 Eyelid reconstruction surgery may involve: